 See what versions of Db2 are supported with ArcGIS.

 Informix authenticates connections to the database using operating system logins.
-When connecting to Informix from the Database Connections dialog box or the Create Database Connection geoprocessing tool, though, you can specify the Database authentication option.
-This allows you to save the specific user name and password of the login, which is required if you will register the database connection with ArcGIS Server.
+When connecting to Informix from the Database Connections dialog box in ArcMap or the Create Database Connection geoprocessing tool, though, you can specify the Database authentication option.
+This allows you to save the specific user name and password of the login.

 Microsoft SQL Server